Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Notes:

 She's also mentioned among the ships leaving Halifax to form Convoy SC 73 on March 6-1942.
-She's not included in the Advance Sailing Telegram for this convoy, nor is this voyage mentioned in her Voyage Record, but as mentioned, several voyages are missing from the record.
-Note, however, that Page 2 of the documents received from the National Archives of Norway does have her leaving Halifax on that date, with destination St. John's, where she arrived on March 9.
+She's not included in the Advance Sailing Telegram for this convoy, nor is this voyage mentioned in A. Hague's Voyage Record, but several voyages are missing from the record.
+Going back to Page 2 we see that she did leave Halifax on that date, with destination St. John's, N.F., where she arrived on March 9, but this does not necessarily mean she had joined this convoy.

 Final Fate - 1942:

 At 04:20 the following morning, Dec.
 3, she ran aground by Chance Cove (near Cape Race) due to worsening weather.
 The entire crew was called to the boatdeck, distress calls were sent out as well as flashes.
-They all stayed on board until she at 06:30 broke up.
+They all stayed on board until she broke up at 06:30.
 The seas were continuously washing in over the boatdeck where the crew was still assembled, so they were sent to the port side, which was still fairly undamaged, to try to get ashore.
-At that time two men were found to be missing, assumed knocked overboard by the seas.
+At that time two men were found to be missing, assumed to have been knocked overboard by the seas.
 The rest managed to get the port boat out and by 07:30 they were all ashore, but had to climb straight up a cliff in order to get clear of the breakers.

 The maritime hearings were held at St. John's on Dec.
 10-1942 with Captain Bilet (on board for 3 years), 1st Mate Jespersen (on board since Oct.-1942), 2nd Engineer Hansen (who had been on board for 7 weeks), Boatswain Bentsen (since Apr.-1939), and Ordinary Seaman Pedersen (on board for 5 months) appearing.